 \section{Introduction}

-Fraser and Yu \cite{FY} provided a characterization of a subset of a Euclidean space whose Assouad dimension coincides with that of the whole space.
-Namely, they proved in \cite{FY} that for every subset $F$ of the $N$-dimensional Euclidean space $\rr^N$, the following are equivalent: \begin{enumerate} \item $F$ asymptotically contains arbitrary large arithmetic patches; \item $F$ satisfies the asymptotic Steinhaus property; \item $\dim_AF=N$, where $\dim_A$ stands for the Assouad dimension; \item $\cdim_AF=N$, where $\cdim_A$ stands for the conformal Assouad dimension; \item $F$ has a weak tangent with non-empty interior; \item the closed unit ball $B(0,1)$ in $\rr^N$ is a weak tangent to $F$. \end{enumerate} They used this characterization to study the problem on whether specific subsets of Euclidean spaces related to number theory, such as the products of the set of all prime numbers, asymptotically contain higher dimensional arithmetic progression.
-Their results in \cite{FY} are related to the Erd\"os--Tur\'an conjecture.
+Fraser and Yu \cite{FY} provided a characterization of subsets of a Euclidean space whose Assouad dimension coincides with that of the whole space.
+Namely, they proved in \cite{FY} that for every subset $F$ of the $N$-dimensional Euclidean space $\rr^N$, the following are equivalent: \begin{enumerate} \item $F$ asymptotically contains arbitrary large arithmetic patches; \item $F$ satisfies the asymptotic Steinhaus property; \item $\dim_AF=N$, where $\dim_A$ stands for the Assouad dimension; \item $\cdim_AF=N$, where $\cdim_A$ stands for the conformal Assouad dimension; \item $F$ has a weak tangent with non-empty interior; \item the closed unit ball $B(0,1)$ in $\rr^N$ is a weak tangent to $F$. \end{enumerate} They used this characterization to study the problem of whether specific subsets of Euclidean spaces related to number theory, such as the products of the set of all prime numbers, asymptotically contain higher dimensional arithmetic progression.
+Their results in \cite{FY} are related to the Erd\H{o}s--Tur\'an conjecture.

 The purpose of this paper is to generalize the Fraser--Yu characterization to general metric spaces.
 In the proof of the Fraser--Yu characterization, they essentially used the fact that Euclidean spaces are tiled by congruent cubes.
-From this point of view, we introduce a notion of tiling spaces for metric spaces.
-The class of tiling spaces includes the Euclidean spaces, the middle-third Cantor set, and various self-similar spaces appeared in fractal geometry.
-On a tiling space, we characterize a metric subspace whose Assouad dimension coincides with that of the whole space.
+From this point of view, we introduce the notion of tiling spaces for metric spaces.
+The class of tiling spaces contains the Euclidean spaces, the middle-third Cantor set, and various self-similar spaces appearing in fractal geometry.
+For doubling tiling spaces, we characterize metric subspaces whose Assouad dimension coincides with that of the whole space.

-We first define covering pairs as follows.
-For a set $X$, we denote by $\cov(X)$ the set of all coverings of $X$.
+We first define covering pairs as follows: For a set $X$, we denote by $\cov(X)$ the set of all coverings of $X$.
 We call a map $P$ from $\nn$ or $\zz$ to $\cov(X)$ a \emph{covering structure on $X$}.
 We denote by $P_n$ the value of $P$ at $n$.
 For $T\in P_{n}$ and $k\in \nn$, we put $[T]_{k}=\{\, A\in P_{n+k}\mid A\subset T\, \}$.

 We call a pair $(X, P)$ of a set $X$ and a covering structure $P$ on $X$ a \emph{covering pair}.
 We denote by $\dom(P)$ the domain of the map $P$.
 Note that $\dom(P)$ coincides with either $\nn$ or $\zz$.